jgiaccai/github-without-command-line/websites.md

 ---
 layout: episode
-title: Hosting websites/homepages on GitHub Pages
+title: Hosting websites on GitHub Pages
 teaching: 30
 exercises: 0
 questions:
-  - How to serve a website/homepage using GitHub
+  - How to serve a website using GitHub
 ---

-# Hosting websites/homepages on GitHub Pages
+# Hosting websites on GitHub Pages

 You can host your personal homepage or group webpage or project website on GitHub using